Exploring the Mythic Zodiac

 Celestial Notation

 The panorama of the real-sky constellations is rich in visual imagery and detail.
-For convenience, the graphic details can be plotted on a register of 360 degrees, like a circular ruler or protractor.
+For convenience, the complete range of graphic details can be plotted on a register of 360 degrees, like a circular ruler or protractor.
 Below you see a drawing of two women by Gustav Klimt with stars placed on their bodies and features, and a protractor positioned to identify details of the drawing by degrees.
 For instance, 10° on the register locates the small star on the mouth of the lower woman.
 48° marks the elbow of the lower woman.
 1° marks the nose of the upper woman.
 This illustrates how to identify details in the constellations by degrees.
-It is a technique you learn so that you can refer to the mythic images by a kind of locational shorthand.
+It is a technique you learn so that you can refer to the mythic images by locational shorthand.

-This model below shows how to locate the constellations in these two ways: either on the 360-degree register of the ecliptic, or by reference to the signframe of 12 uniform sectors of 30 degrees.
+The model below shows how to locate the constellations in these two ways: either on the 360-degree register of the ecliptic, or by reference to the signframe of 12 uniform sectors of 30 degrees.
 Notice how 30° or 30 Aries locates the knot in the cord of the Fishes, or Whales, called Al Rischa, directly below the tail of the Eastern, leaping Whale.
 If you find in your manifold that Venus has the ecliptic longitude of 30°, you know immediately where in the panorama of mythic images that entry in your manifold stands.
 If you have the lunar perigee at 230° or 20 Scorpio (Nietzsche), it stands at the fulcrum of the Scales or Balance.
 The Sun @ 205 ↔ 25 Libra (also Nietzsche) stands close to the bright star Spora that marks the sheaf of wheat in the left hand of the Virgin.

-I propose the notation @ ECL° ↔ Sign degree as a handy way to write down these notations and learn to scan the field of visual references so that it becomes second nature, and you don’t have to think to make the conversion from number to picture.
-For example, my manifold contains the notation Mercury @ 260° ↔ 20 Sagittarius placing that planet in the Snaketamer on the thigh of the right leg, called the “20/20 line” (20 Sagittarius-Gemini) to indicate a specific property of that constellation.
-This location is close to the star Sabik @ 219°.
+I propose the notation @ ECL° ↔ Sign degree as a handy way to write down these notations and learn to scan the field of visual references so that it becomes second nature, and you don’t have to think to make the conversion from number to picture.The trick is, do not associate the psychological meaning of any sign with its locational setting.
+A planet at the head of the Twins will read @ ECL 116 ↔ 26 Cancer but the psychological interpretation of Cancer is irrelevant.

-In summary, astrology assumes that the horoscope displays the essential features of your life-pattern, your traits, tendencies, and complexes, and you work with it as best you can.
-By contrast, Celestics reveals the themes and plot-lines encoded in your life-narrative, and shows how you can compose it in a self-aware manner for the best outcome.
-This distinction relies on a simple truth of common sense.
 The story you tell yourself about your life runs in parallel with the actions you undertake in life.
 The story is encoded with themes and motives that shape and drive your behavior, both day by day and over the long term.

 Astrology is a tool of psychological analysis.